places of pilgrimage

 The Martin family loved walks in the Pays d'Alençon, for the pleasure of traveling with the family or taking part in local pilgrimages.

-Many places have left beautiful memories with Saint Thérèse: “The sunny years of my childhood passed much too quickly, despite the sweetness they left in my soul” […] I remember the Sunday walks where my mother always accompanied us… I still feel the deep and poetry that was born in my soul at the sight of wheat fields dotted with cornflowers and country flowers”.
+Many places have left beautiful memories with Saint Thérèse: "The sun-filled years of my childhood passed far too quickly, despite the sweetness they left in my soul" […] I especially remember the Sunday walks where Mom always accompanied us… I still feel the deep and poetic impressions that were born in my soul at the sight of wheat fields dotted with cornflowers and wildflowers.
+I already loved the distances… The space and the gigantic fir trees whose branches touched the earth left in my heart an impression similar to the one I still feel today at the sight of nature."
 Saint Thérèse of the Child Jesus, Autobiographical manuscripts, f.11v

 To go to these multiple places, two greenways, recently opened on old railway lines, are a privileged path for walkers and cyclists.